UKHomeOffice/application-container-platform/docs/vault.md

 #### **Project Example**
 -----
-Note, the layout given here is not an absolute; depending on the setup and requirements you might decide using paths isn't warranted and place everything within their respective cubbyhole's.
-Also note, policies / acl's are applied to the logical path, thus you can still write policies to users which move across multiple mount points.
+Note, the layout given here is not an absolute; depending on the setup and requirements you might decide using additional mount points isn't warranted and place everything within their respective cubbyhole's.

  - **Adding the MyProduct user and policy**